caiks/WBOT02/README.md

 model089 5 0.177|6.05|4.24|23|0.80|0.09|6.08|10.32|3.23|3.45|0.734200|0.020491
 model089 5 0.125|5.90|4.31|22|0.79|-0.09|5.48|7.80|2.72|2.97|0.745115|0.026631

 The relative entropy is much higher than it was when we considered random *model* 82.
 Instead of around 50% over the mean path length of 9.3, now only 2-3% of the image is over the mean path length of 15.8.
-The scanning mode throws away much of the *model* to focus on lengthening the path of certain hotspots, so the *model* distribution now only represents the image in detail at these hotspots.
+The scanning mode throws away much of the *model* to focus on lengthening the paths of certain hotspots, so the *model* distribution now only represents the image in detail at these hotspots.
 We can compare to the image distributions for scanned 1-*level* *model* 61 -

 name|mean length|std dev length|max length|skew|kurtosis|hyper-skew|hyper-kurtosis|over-mode%|over-mean%|entropy|relative entropy
 ---|---|---|---|---|---|---|---|---|---|---|---